Mirajul Islam: 2021–22 season: Breakthrough and Mohammedan SC

-On 20 February 2022, Mirajul entered professional football by scoring a brace, as BFF Elite Academy defeated NoFeL SC 2–1.
+On 20 February 2022, Miraj entered professional football by scoring a brace, as BFF Elite Academy defeated NoFeL SC 2–1.
 This was the academies first league game and thus, Miraj became their first ever goalscorer, this attracted the attention of newly appointed national team head coach Javier Cabrera.
 He was selected for the preliminary Bangladesh U23 squad for the eventually postponed 2022 Asian Games, after only playing a single game in the second-tier.
 By the fifth matchday of the league season, the Elite Academy team had scored 6 goals, all of which scored by Miraj.
 Expressing his desire to play international football, Miraj stated in an interview "I don't know if I can play in the Asian Games.
 However, I have dreamed of playing in the national team since childhood."

 On 10 March 2022, he was called up to the Bangladesh national team camp, to train with the team.
 Miraj scored a hat-trick against Uttara FC in a 5–2 victory, increasing his goal tally to 10 in 10 games.
 During the April mid-season transfer window, Miraj attracted interest from numerous clubs Bangladesh Premier League clubs and eventually joined Mohammedan SC on a loan deal with a transfer fee of Tk 10 lakh, thus, becoming the first Elite Academy player to join a top-tier club.
 40 percent of the transfer fee was given to Miraj, and along with BFF's assistance he was able to pay for his mother, Henara Begum's treatment, as she was terminally ill with Cancer.

 On 25 April 2022, Miraj made his Premier League debut against Sheikh Russel KC, coming on as a substitute in the 46th minute of the game.
 Mohammedan SC coach Sean Lane deployed him as a left-winger, until he was taken off by the 81st minute.
 He went on to make a couple of more appearances as a substitute, before Lane was replaced by Shafiqul Islam Manik at the dugout.
-Other than being an unused substitute against Bashundhara Kings on 2 July 2022, he was left out of the squad for the reminder of the season, ending his loan spell at the club with only 98 minutes of game time.
+Other than being an unused substitute against Bashundhara Kings on 2 July 2022, he was left out of the squad for the remainder of the season, ending his loan spell at the club with only 98 minutes of game time.